bank-and-shoe/bank-and-shoe.github.io/_posts/2025-04-19-math-to-field-marshal.md

 Alright, data’s in—here’s how to rank up faster:

 - **When in doubt, aggro is your out.** More reps trump tiny win‑rate gains (unless you outclass your opponents by huge margins).
-  - From a pure gameplay perspective, aggro can beat almost anything, especially if you're on the play.
+  - Also, from a pure gameplay perspective, aggro can beat almost anything, especially if you're on the play.
+So just play it.
   - Only switch to slower decks *(running things like War Bonds or Compromise)* if you’re very confident in your skill and your meta read.
 - **Exploit win‑streak bias.** You can queue during off‑peak hours to farm AI opponents and rack up easy wins.

 If you don't care about hitting FM ASAP, play what you enjoy.
 I am, in fact, one of the sorry War-Bonding saps.

 Thanks for reading!
--B&S
+--B&S
 <!--

 ## Bonus Hypothetical: how much do the bonuses and rank-guards help?